LeonSKennedy/fruit_piano/README.md

-# fruit_piano
+# Fruit Piano

-fruit piano for raspberry pi using adafruit capacitive touch hat
+Simple Fruit Piano for Raspberry Pi and Adafruit Capacitive Touch Hat.
+Powered by Python and Pygame.
+Largely based on the example code for the Adafruit Capacitive Touch Hat.

-includes a selection of fun sound effects.
+Includes a selection of fun sound effects.
 Each set has 11 samples, the 12 button changes between sets